awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBLocal.UsageNotes.md

 You can use the following command line options with the downloadable version of DynamoDB:
 + `-cors` `value` — Enables support for cross\-origin resource sharing \(CORS\) for JavaScript\.
 You must provide a comma\-separated "allow" list of specific domains\.
 The default setting for `-cors` is an asterisk \(\*\), which allows public access\.
 + `-dbPath` `value` — The directory where DynamoDB writes its database file\.
 If you don't specify this option, the file is written to the current directory\.
 You can't specify both `-dbPath` and `-inMemory` at once\.
 + `-delayTransientStatuses` — Causes DynamoDB to introduce delays for certain operations\.
-DynamoDB \(Downloadable Version\) can perform some tasks almost instantaneously, such as create/update/delete operations on tables and indexes\.
+DynamoDB \(downloadable version\) can perform some tasks almost instantaneously, such as create/update/delete operations on tables and indexes\.
 However, the DynamoDB service requires more time for these tasks\.
 Setting this parameter helps DynamoDB running on your computer simulate the behavior of the DynamoDB web service more closely\. \(Currently, this parameter introduces delays only for global secondary indexes that are in either *CREATING* or *DELETING* status\.\)
 + `-help` — Prints a usage summary and options\.
 + `-inMemory` — DynamoDB runs in memory instead of using a database file\.
 When you stop DynamoDB, none of the data is saved\.
 You can't specify both `-dbPath` and `-inMemory` at once\.
 + `-optimizeDbBeforeStartup` — Optimizes the underlying database tables before starting DynamoDB on your computer\.
 You also must specify `-dbPath` when you use this parameter\.